Ryobi R18PD31-213S ONE+ cordless drill starter kit review

-Plus as two batteries come in the kit, you’ll never run out of charge as one can be recharging while the others in use.
+Plus as two batteries come with the Ryobi R18PD31-213S kit, you’ll never run out of charge as one can be recharging while the others in use.

 The compact design with new profiled comfort handle lessens hand strain when using the drill over an extended period.
 A 2-speed gearbox combined with 24 torque settings provides the ultimate versatility.